Height: 25 feet

 Chinese Photinia will grow to be about 25 feet tall at maturity, with a spread of 20 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for 40 years or more.

 This tree does best in full sun to partial shade.
+You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.